The Anishinabe tribe is sometimes also called Ojibway/Ojibwe, Chippewa/Chippeway and Native Americans-First Nations.

 The tribe is often called "Chippewa" in the United States and "Ojibwe/Ojibway" in Canada.
 They call themselves Anishinabe meaning "first men".
-They accept the name "Ojibwe" (even though they prefer Anishinabe).Minnesota Native American People: Books and Resources
+They accept the name "Ojibwe" (even though they prefer Anishinabe).Minnesota Tourism Reviews: find the best Minnesota deals, compare prices, and read what other travelers have to say about the places to go and things to do in Minnesota...or anywhere in the world you travel.

 "This is the word that we call ourselves."
 Generally, it is reserved for Anishinabe people to refer to themselves, although there are some that would rather be known by this name.
 Actually, the Anishinabe are also people that live in our creation stories.
 They are the original people and were very weak.

 One meaning is "original people as opposed to those other people who came later.
 "Another meaning is "Original people meaning creators, as opposed to those who cannot create".
-Connotations of the first meaning are that the "original people" came down from the sky." ~Indians.orgOjibwe, Basic: Learn to Speak and Understand Ojibwe with Pimsleur Language Programs
+Connotations of the first meaning are that the "original people" came down from the sky." ~Indians.orgMinnesota Native American People: Books and Resources

 Many Minnesota State Parks are located in areas where you can learn much about the history and culture of Anishinabe tribes.